Sifnos

 - The Church of the Seven Martyrs (Epta Martyres), on a rocky penisnula of Kastro

-- The church of Agios Symeon on a hilltop above Kamares, with exceptional panoramic view
+- The Church of Agios Symeon on a hilltop above Kamares, with exceptional panoramic view

 - The Chrisopigi Monastery in the south part of the island

-- The monasteries of Panagia Vrissi and Panagia to Vouvnou
+- The church of Panagia Poulati

-SifnosKamares portKamares portKamares beachSifnosFerry is ready to depart from the island
+Ferry is ready to depart from the island

 Sifnos photo galleryx